China Beijing International Mining Exchange

 China Beijing International Mining Exchange (CBMX; 北京国际产业权交易所 (Běijīng guójì kuàngyè quán jiāoyì suǒ)) is an electronic transaction bourse and platform for mineral rights transactions in China.
 It handles transactions for both State-owned enterprises SOEs as well as transfers of enterprise-owned mineral rights.

 Background

-The CBMX was established in 2009 and officially began trading operations in October 2010.
-It is one of twelve subsidiaries of CBEX that conduct trading operations.
-Appointed by the Beijing Municipal Bureau of Land and Resources, it is described as "a public service platform for international trade of mineral rights and mineral commodities".
-CBMX claims to be the first such institute receiving governmental approval, the first such institute in China with an electronic platform for transactions of mineral rights, the first to develop a comprehensive handbook (2009), the Mineral Rights Exchange Guidebook, and the first such institute to launch an independent expert assessment system.
+In 2012, China Iron and Steel Association along with the China Chamber of Commerce of Metals, Minerals & Chemicals Importers & Exporters and the China Beijing International Mining Exchange created CBMX, an iron ore spot trading platform in China.
+In 2014, the CBMX platform was transferred to a Chinese and foreign joint venture (the Beijing Iron Ore Trading Center Corporation, or COREX) and ownership was broadened to include trading houses and the four largest Chinese steel mills, in addition to CISA.

 The CBMX is physically located in the Fortune Times Building, 3rd floor, in Xicheng District, Beijing in Financial Street.
 The CBMX has a trading room with computer terminals for 'members' in the middle and 'traders' on either side, and a large red LED display board at the front of the room.